-23. Am I liable for a defective product from overseas which I have supplied?
+23. Am I liable for a defective product I have supplied from overseas?

 If you imported the product into the European Union (EU) from outside, you will be liable in the same way as if you had produced the product yourself.